oasci/pitt-biosc1540-2025s/content/cbytes/01/index.md

 def demultiplex_reads(
     sequences: list[str],
     barcode_map: dict[str, str]
-) -> tuple[dict[str, list], list]:
+) -> list[str | None]:
     """
-    Demultiplex reads into sample-specific groups based on barcodes.
+    Categorize sequences based on barcodes and return a list of sample IDs or None.

     Args:
         sequences: List of DNA sequences.
         barcode_map: Mapping of barcodes to sample IDs.

     Returns:
-        A dictionary with sample IDs as keys and lists of FASTQ records as values.

-        A list of unclassified reads.
+        A list where each index corresponds to a sequence from the input list:
+            - The value is the sample ID if the sequence maps to a barcode.
+            - `None` if the sequence could not be categorized.
     """
-    classified = {}
-    unclassified = []
+    classification: list[str | None] = []

-    # TODO:
+    # TODO: Classify sequences
     pass

-    return classified, unclassified
+    return classification
 ```

 The team leaned in as you sketched out the next steps.